Bundling services to maximize accounting profitability

 Clients can look at the bundles on our website and choose the one that meets their needs.
 The transaction is totally transparent.
 They can see quite clearly what they’ll get and what it will cost, which makes it easy for them to budget.

 Most importantly, they get great value for money.
-A service that's been packaged as a product has generally been optimized to get the job done efficiently.
+A service that's been packaged as a product has generally been optimised to get the job done efficiently.
 Custom services, on the other hand, are much more expensive to deliver.
 Clients that can find a flat-fee service will save money.

 Great for us